seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Exeunt.

-### SCENE III
+### SCENE III.
 A place near the Lists.

-Flourish.
-Enter Theseus, Hippolyta, Emilia, Pirithous, and some Attendants.
+*Flourish.
+Enter Theseus, Hippolyta, Emilia, Pirithous, and some Attendants.*

 **Emilia**
-I'll no step further.
+I'll no step further. /

 **Pirithous**
 / Will you lose this sight?